Unit 2 - Practice Quiz

 Static and Dynamic friction Easy

-A. Impending friction
+A. Limiting friction

 14 The friction that exists when a body is at rest but on the verge of moving is: